Connect with others who understand.

 Treatment of CLL

 Treatments can often keep CLL under control for a long time.
-When recommending a treatment plan for chronic lymphocytic leukemia, your doctor will take into account factors including:
+When recommending a treatment plan for chronic lymphocytic leukemia, your doctor will take into account factors including your:

 Watch and Wait

-CLL is a slow-growing leukemia, and some people do not need to start treatment right away.
-People who use a watch and wait approach have regular follow-up visits with their doctor to monitor their leukemia.
-If a person begins to develop symptoms, or if tests show that CLL is getting worse, doctors may recommend starting treatment.
+CLL is a slow-growing leukemia, and some people don’t need to start treatment right away.
+People with early-stage CLL who use a watch-and-wait approach have regular follow-up visits with their doctor to monitor their leukemia.
+If a person begins to develop symptoms or tests show that CLL is getting worse, doctors may recommend starting treatment.

 Medications for CLL

-Treatment of chronic lymphocytic leukemia often includes multiple drugs.
+Chronic lymphocytic leukemia treatment often includes multiple drugs.
 Chemotherapies block cancer cells from growing and dividing, which causes those cells to die.
 Targeted therapy medications, including monoclonal antibodies and kinase inhibitors, block specific genes or proteins that cancer cells rely on to survive.
+This helps slow down disease progression.
 Targeted therapies may be less likely to cause treatment side effects.

-In many cases, multiple medications are given together in different combinations to treat CLL.
+In many cases, multiple medications are given together to treat CLL.
 Some treatment options include:

-• FCR, which includes two chemotherapy drugs, fludarabine (Fludara) and cyclophosphamide (Cytoxan), and the targeted therapy drug rituximab (Rituxan)
+• The combination treatment called FCR, which includes two chemotherapy drugs, fludarabine (Fludara) and cyclophosphamide (Cytoxan), and the targeted therapy drug rituximab (Rituxan)

 • The steroid drug prednisone along with rituximab